 Route 6A on Cape Cod is our favorite scenic drive!
 This 62-mile stretch runs from Sandwich to Orleans.
 Also known as the Old King’s Highway, this route is convenient for those taking a road trip to the Cape, as it begins in Sandwich, which is the first town you hit when you drive onto the Cape.
 Along the way, stop and explore Nickerson State Park and the Cape Cod Rail Trail!
 Then, continue to Candleberry Inn, which is located on Route 6A in Brewster.

 Are you looking to take a Boston to Brewster road trip?
-If so, you’re already on one of the longest scenic drives in the state, Route 28!
+If so, you’re already on one of the longest and most historic scenic drives in the state, Route 28!
 This 151-mile route runs from the New Hampshire State line in Methuen to Eastham.
-It even intersects Route 6A in Eastham, so you can explore two scenic drives in one day.
+While much of this drive has suffered non-contextual architecture additions over the years, including modern strip malls and contemporary buildings, there are pockets that are still lovely and are remnants of what it used to be.
+Route 28 intersects Route 6A in Eastham, so you can explore two scenic drives in one day.

 Stop at Candleberry Inn on Cape Cod

-Make Candleberry Inn the last stop on any of these Cape Cod scenic drives.
+Make Candleberry Inn – a historic Cape Cod bed and breakfast – the last stop on any of these Cape Cod scenic drives.
 Our Inn is centrally located in Brewster, MA, which makes it a great homestead.
 We’re also located along Route 6A, so you can consider our 1800s building (formerly a sea captain’s home) one of the historic buildings along the way!

 Consider a stay in the Copeland Room.
 This accommodation is named for the building’s original resident, Senator George Copeland!
 We’ve carefully maintained this room so that it has as much of its 1800s charm as possible.
 Enjoy 200-year-old wide-plank hardwood floors as well as period architecture and décor.
 This room features a queen-size bed, private bathroom, views of the Old King’s Highway, and more!
 Any overnight stay at our Inn comes with access to our complimentary amenities.